matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - You can also allow scripts hosted in Cloud Storage to access static resources hosted on a website external to Cloud Storage.

+**Summary**

+- Cloud Storage is the ideal solution for file storage in the Cloud.
+- Storage classes and object lifecycle management enable you to optimally store and archive data depending on frequency of access.
+- You can compose large objects using smaller fragments that are uploaded separately.
+With this approach, you don't have to worry about intermittent network failures during uploads.
+- Leverage parallel uploads to speed up the upload process.
+- Cloud Storage enables you to secure and so rich content such as audio and video with high availability and throughput.
+- Use Cloud Storage as a key component of your data analytics pipelines and ML apps.

 ***

-## Securing and Integrating Components of App
+# Securing and Integrating Components of App

-### Handling Authentication and Authorization
+## Handling Authentication and Authorization

 **Cloud Identity and Access Management**